Learning non-equilibrium diffusions with Schr\"odinger bridges: from exactly solvable to simulation-free: Introduction

 The Schr\"odinger bridge problem (SBP), by now a centrepiece of the theoretical literature on this topic, places this task on a theoretical footing in terms of a mathematical formulation of this problem as a large deviations principle on the path space \cite{leonard2013survey} and a (stochastic) least action principle intimately linked to optimal transportation theory \cite{chen2021stochastic}.
 Given a \emph{reference process} that encodes prior knowledge on the dynamics, the SBP can be understood as identifying the ``most likely'' evolution of the system that is compatible with the snapshot observations.

-The SBP and related topics have been enjoying a great deal of interest from both applied and theoretical perspectives.
+The SBP and related topics have enjoyed a great deal of recent interest from both applied and theoretical perspectives.
 Many applications arise from biological modelling of cell dynamics \cite{bunne2024optimal, schiebinger2021reconstructing}.
-The majority of existing work assumes, either explicitly or implicitly, that the system of interest is of \emph{gradient-type}, that is, without non-conservative forces \cite{lavenant2021towards, chizat2022trajectory, tong2023simulation, bunne2023schrodinger, tong2020trajectorynet, yeo2021generative, bunne2022proximal}.
-In fact, most studies do not consider \emph{any} prior drift, corresponding to the setting where the reference process is purely isotropic Brownian motion.
-A few studies \cite{bunne2023schrodinger, shi2023diffusion, de2021diffusion} allow for scalar (and therefore, gradient-type) Ornstein-Uhlenbeck (OU) processes, motivated by applications in the generative modelling domain.
+The majority of existing work assumes, either explicitly or implicitly, that the system of interest is \emph{potential driven}, that is, driven by the gradient of a potential energy \cite{lavenant2021towards, chizat2022trajectory, tong2023simulation, bunne2023schrodinger, tong2020trajectorynet, yeo2021generative, bunne2022proximal}.
+In fact, most studies do not consider \emph{any} prior drift, corresponding to the setting where the reference process is purely an isotropic Brownian motion.
+A few studies \cite{bunne2023schrodinger, shi2023diffusion, de2021diffusion} allow for scalar Ornstein-Uhlenbeck (OU) processes, motivated by applications in the generative modelling domain.
+Since scalar OU dynamics have unidimensional drift which can always be written as the gradient of a scalar function, all of these are also potential driven systems.

-Changing the choice for the reference process provides a route to dealing with systems which are \emph{non-conservative} in nature.
-Abundant motivations for modelling these dynamics arises from biological systems and other kinds of active matter; these exist naturally far from equilibrium \cite{zhu2024uncovering, parrondo2009entropy, gnesotto2018broken, fang2019nonequilibrium}.
+Changing the choice for the reference process provides a route to dealing with systems which are not potential driven, i.e. driven by a drift that is a non-conservative vector field.
+Abundant motivations for modelling these dynamics arises from biological systems and other kinds of active matter; these exist naturally far from equilibrium \cite{zhu2024uncovering, parrondo2009entropy, gnesotto2018broken, fang2019nonequilibrium}, exhibiting irreversible dynamics at a non-equilibrium steady state \cite{lax1960fluctuations}.
 While a few studies \cite{vargas2021solving, shen2024multi, koshizuka2022neural} allow for reference processes described by a SDE with a \emph{generic} drift term, they rely on computationally expensive simulation procedures such as numerical integration and suffer from accuracy issues in high dimensions.
 Here we explore a complementary approach and concentrate our attention on a family of \emph{linear} reference dynamics as a middle ground between physical relevance and analytical tractability.
 Specifically, we consider reference processes arising in a class of linear drift-diffusion dynamics described by the SDE